kitestring/DataQuest/06_MachineLearning/04_LinearRegressionForMachineLearning/02_FeatureSelection/README.md

 ![HeatMap](HeatMap.png)

-* What were looking for here are points that stick out against the natural gradient.
+* What we're looking for here are points that stick out against the natural gradient.
-* Notice that the following seem to fit this criteria:
+* Notice that the following data points seem to fit this criteria:
   * Gr Liv Area & TotRms AbvGrd
     * __(Continuous):__ Above grade (ground) living area square feet *vs.* __(Discrete):__ Total rooms above grade (does not include bathrooms)
   * Garage Area & Garage Cars